A new group of low-spin $50-70M_\odot$ Black Holes and the high pair-instability mass cutoff: Discussions.

 It is the time to understand the difference of the cutoff masses reported for the first-generation population in some recent literature.
 Tong et al. \cite{2025arXiv250904151T} focused on the mass function of the secondary BHs (assumed to trace stellar-origin black holes) and, within that framework, they reported a cutoff at $\approx 45M_\odot$.
 However, their assumption may break down if the secondary component is a mixture that includes higher-generation secondaries; for this possibility, see the square markers in Fig.~\ref{fig:ma_dist} from our analysis.
-Very recently, with a flexible model, Ray \& Kalogera \cite{2025arXiv251018867R} argued that the $m_2$ cutoff at $\sim 40-50M_\odot$ reported in \citep{2025arXiv250904151T} may be caused by the strong prior assumptions, and the intrinsic value should be higher.
+Very recently, with a flexible model, Ray \& Kalogera \cite{2025arXiv251018867R} argued that the $m_2$ cutoff at $\sim 40-50M_\odot$ reported in \cite{2025arXiv250904151T} may be caused by the strong prior assumptions, and the intrinsic value should be higher.
 In our analysis, there is no good candidate for low-spin secondary BHs above $\sim 50M_\odot$ (note that some high-spin objects are heavier).
 But this is likely just a coincidence, since for a $m_{\rm max,1}\approx 68M_{\odot}$ and a typical $q\sim 0.7$ (see Figure~\ref{fig:ma_dist}), the mass function of the secondary BHs will get suppressed at $\geq q m_{\rm max,1}\sim 45M_\odot$.
 So, at least in our scenario, it is improper to interpret the lack of low-spin $m_{2}$ at $\geq 45M_{\odot}$ as the low edge of the PIMG.
-Antonini et al. \cite{2025arXiv250904637A} reported a rapid effective-spin transition at $45.3^{+6.5}_{-4.8} {\rm M_\odot}$ and interpreted it as $M_{\rm low}$, in agreement with the spin-magnitude-based analysis result by Wang et al. \cite{2022ApJ...941L..39W} in 2022 with the GWTC-3 data.
+Antonini et al. \cite{2025arXiv250904637A} reported a rapid effective-spin transition at $45.3^{+6.5}_{-4.8} {M_\odot}$ and interpreted it as $M_{\rm low}$, in agreement with the spin-magnitude-based analysis result by Wang et al. \cite{2022ApJ...941L..39W} in 2022 with the GWTC-3 data.
 We note that in Figure \ref{fig:mass_dist}, the declining mass function of the low-spin population intersects the rising mass function of the high-spin population at $\approx 45M_\odot$.
-This can explain why, in the analyses assuming a mass-dependent spin-magnitude or effective spin distribution to model a transition between the two subpopulations, the authors obtained a dividing mass of $\approx 45M_\odot$ \citep{2022ApJ...941L..39W, 2025arXiv250904637A}.
+This can explain why, in the analyses assuming a mass-dependent spin-magnitude or effective spin distribution to model a transition between the two subpopulations, the authors obtained a dividing mass of $\approx 45M_\odot$ \cite{2022ApJ...941L..39W, 2025arXiv250904637A}.
 However, this mass is not necessary to mark the onset of PIMG and a higher value is plausible.
+We have further illustrated that the difference between our results and those of Antonini et al. \cite{2025arXiv250904637A} is not caused by the different spin parameters we used, as a similar $m_{\rm max,1}=63^{+23}_{-20}M_\odot$ is inferred for the first subpopulation with the $m_1-\chi_{\rm eff}-\chi_{\rm p}$ model (see the left panel of Figure \ref{fig:S300}).
+This indicates that the onset of PIMG may be higher than $60M_\odot$, although lower values $\lesssim 50M_\odot$ cannot be convincingly ruled out with current data.